TimOliver/TORevealViewController/ReadMe.md

 ## What is this thing?

-TORevelViewController is my own implementation of a UISplitViewController style view controller that works on both iPhone and iPad, where a
+TORevealViewController is my own implementation of a UISplitViewController style view controller that works on both iPhone and iPad, where a
 'detail view controller' (which takes up the whole screen) is displayed by default, but a smaller 'master view controller' can be toggled into view at any point.
 I decided to implement this myself over using UISplitViewController as this one lets me configure it for both iPhone and iPad at the same time, and also implements a nicer set of animated gestures.

-TORevelViewController supports iOS 5 and above.
+TORevealViewController supports iOS 5 and above.

 ## Features